-CO2 sensor specialists, Gas Sensing Solutions (GSS), took a CO2 datalogger on a business trip from Scotland to Asia to see how the levels of CO2 changed on different modes of transport throughout the journey.
+CO2 sensor specialists, Gas Sensing Solutions (GSS), took a CO2 datalogger on a business trip from the UK to Asia to see how the levels of CO2 changed on different modes of transport throughout the journey.
 Surprised by how high levels were on occasions, GSS will be doing further investigations in other locations to see how CO2 levels vary in the real world.

 The datalogger used measures CO2 concentration, air pressure and temperature along with relative humidity every few minutes.
 It is a custom solution designed and built by GSS and uses one of its low power, ambient air CozIR®-A sensors.
 This low power consumption enabled the datalogger to record over a 2-week period without needing a change of battery.
 The other sensors are an NXP MPL3115A2 pressure sensor and a Sensirion SHT21 temperature and humidity sensor.

 The graph below shows how the CO2 level in blue and the air pressure level in green fluctuated throughout the journey.
 It clearly shows increased levels of CO2 when there are a number of people in a confined space with limited ventilation to remove CO2 build up.